-Trump's former lawyer Cohen takes parting shot at Trump, heads to prison
+Trump's ex-lawyer Cohen takes parting shot at Trump as he heads to prison

-NEW YORK (Reuters) - Michael Cohen, President Donald Trump’s former personal lawyer, headed to a federal prison to begin a three-year sentence on Monday, taking a parting shot at his former boss in remarks to reporters as he left his Manhattan apartment building.
+NEW YORK (Reuters) - Michael Cohen, President Donald Trump’s former personal lawyer, headed to a U.S. federal prison to begin a three-year sentence on Monday, taking a parting shot at his former boss in remarks to reporters as he left his Manhattan apartment building.

+“I hope that when I rejoin my family and friends that the country will be in a place without xenophobia, injustice and lies at the helm of our country,” Cohen told a crush of camera crews and reporters gathered on the sidewalk.
+“There still remains much to be told and I look forward to the day that I can share the truth.”

 Cohen, who once vowed to “take a bullet” for Trump but now calls him a “con man,” must report by 2 p.m.
-(1800 GMT) to the Federal Correctional Institution in Otisville, New York, about 70 miles (110 km) northwest of New York City to serve his sentence for arranging hush payments to two women who said they had sexual encounters with Trump and lying to the U.S. Congress.
+(1800 GMT) to the Federal Correctional Institution in Otisville, New York, about 70 miles (110 km) northwest of New York City to serve his sentence for arranging hush payments to two women who said they had sexual encounters with Trump and lying to Congress.

 He is expected to stay at the prison’s minimum security camp.